#2 of 10 Things

 Let’s get started…

-How many catalogues should I have?
+How many Catalogs should I have?

 Short answer… as many as you want!

-But, do you need more then one?
+But do you need more than one?

 Let’s find out why or why not…

 Keep in mind, as you work with Lightroom more, your initial choice may change in the future.
-Which is o.k.

-Catalogues are your gateway to organizing your digital assets.
+Catalogs are your gateway to organizing your digital assets.